ajcwebdev/dash-transcripts/markdown_files/2024-04-01-what-is-a-dapp.md

 [57:14] you to use their web hosting service.
 They want you to use their name providing service.
 [57:20] So there's some pushback to implementing it.
 It's not going to be as easy as we'd like.
 [57:29] But progress is being made and there's good resources like the one Daniel wrote and active communities that can help you make the next steps.
-[57:41] But yeah, it's, you know, ultimately with decentralization, like Ryan said, it's a spectrum and there's a lot of pieces to understand.
+[57:41] But yeah, it's, you know, ultimately with decentralization, like Rion said, it's a spectrum and there's a lot of pieces to understand.
 [57:53] You can't just, you can't just have one decentralized solution and that solves it all.
 You know, there's a lot to consider.
 [58:03] You have to pay, you have to pay for it to some extent, but the promise and the potential is there, which is, I think, why we're all here and expanding where we're at is part
 [58:21] of the process to get to where we want to be.
 I think those are some good closing remarks.